Our office helps university departments and business units develop and evaluate international partnerships.

 • What are the first activities that build understanding at lower cost and risk?

-• What is a reasonable level of activity for this full developed partnership?
+• What is a reasonable level of activity for this fully developed partnership?

 • Has it demonstrated potential for interdisciplinary activities in the future (engaging more than one Lehigh unit or department)?